-Thereafter, all stations apart from CSA, Regatta Control, First Aid and the official on the scene must maintain radio silence until the emergency is resolved.
+Thereafter, all stations apart from ESA, Regatta Control, First Aid and the official on the scene must maintain radio silence until the emergency is resolved.
 Racing will be suspended and will not resume until confirmation is received from Race Committee Chairman via Regatta Control.

-Where there is no immediate danger to life, though there is a requirement for immediate emergency boat attendance, pass the following over your radio:
+f.
+Where there is no immediate danger to life, though there is a requirement for immediate emergency boat attendance, pass the following over your radio g.
+In the event of a capsize during a race the nearest umpire will act as the emergency coordinator until the ESA arrives and will:

-"pan-pan, pan-pan" this is [the start] We have had a collision between two boats and both are holed.
+"pan-pan, pan-pan, pan-pan" this is [the start] We have had a collision between two boats and both are holed.
 My position is [1000m mark] We require assistance from a safety boat.
 There are no injuries.
 Prompt assistance is required to clear the course.
 All stations, this is [the starter at the start at 1000m] Over

-The CSA or race control will be responsible for contacting first aiders or the emergency services as appropriate.
+The ESA or race control will be responsible for contacting first aiders or the emergency services as appropriate.
 Racing may be stopped depending on the seriousness and the location of the incident.